Rengo-Labs/CasperLabs-UniswapV2-Core/flash swapper/README.md

 * `utils/test-env`
 * `utils/contract-utils`

+User needs to have Caspers in purse to run testcases successfully.

 The utility code after review and adoption should be moved to a separate repo and eventually be added to `casper-contract` and `casper-engine-test-support`.